At this high school, staff and students take Halloween very seriously | CBC News

 <a href="https://t.co/38cphBmXts">pic.twitter.com/38cphBmXts</a>—@HolySpiritHS

 This is only J.K.
-Flynn's second year as assistant principal at Holy Trinity High, and said he couldn't believe it last year when he realized the amount of work put into the costumes.
+Flynn's second year as assistant principal at Holy Spirit High, and said he couldn't believe it last year when he realized the amount of work put into the costumes.

 "I kept hearing about [it].
 I really didn't know what to expect.
 I thought it was going to be pretty great.
 When I showed up it just blew my mind," he said.